 The British Newspaper Archive includes the same newspapers as Findmypast does for the United Kingdom.
 Your library may have access or you can pay to subscribe.

-NewsBank (not included above) includes newspapers from the United States, and is only available through libraries.
+NewsBank (not included above) includes newspapers from the United States and is only available through libraries.
 They also run NewsLibrary.com, which is news from 2003 and later, where you can get articles by buying a subscription or paying per article.
-NewsBank is included within the results from the EBSCO service listed under paid and library databases.
+NewsBank is included within the results from the EBSCO service listed under paid databases.

 Accessible Archives (not included above) includes United States newspapers from the 18th and 19th centuries.

 East View (not included above), includes news from mostly non-English-speaking countries.
-It is described in paid and library databases.
+It is described in paid databases.

-In addition to the tools listed here, newer magazine content can be found under news search engines and publications and documents, and older magazine content under paid and library databases and libraries and archives.
+In addition to the tools listed here, newer magazine content can be found under news search engines and publications and documents, and older magazine content under paid databases and libraries and archives.